isomerpages/nlb-biblioasia/_holding-area/Going Against the (Rice) Grain: The “Eat More Wheat” Campaign.md

 [^36]: “[Rice Eaters Won’t Desert the Bowl, Says a Wheat Survey](http://eresources.nlb.gov.sg/newspapers/Digitised/Article/straitstimes19680829-1.2.83),” *Straits Times*, 29 August 1968, 11.
 (From NewspaperSG)

 [^37]: An Arian, “[We’ve Got to Keep All the Campaigns Going](http://eresources.nlb.gov.sg/newspapers/Digitised/Article/straitstimes19710820-1.2.130.3),” *Straits Times,*
 20 August 1971, 23; “[Keep Clean Drive Still On – Ministry](http://eresources.nlb.gov.sg/newspapers/Digitised/Article/straitstimes19710821-1.2.41),” *Straits Times*, 21 August 1971, 5.
 (From NewspaperSG).
-[Note: The “green revolution” in Asia refers to the cultivation of high-yield rice varieties and the adoption of agricultural processes like chemical fertilisers and mechanisation.]
+[Note: The “green revolution” in Asia refers to the cultivation of high-yield rice varieties and the adoption of agricultural processes like chemical fertilisers and mechanisation.]</i>